Rishi8860/Jarvis/README.md

 ## Contact

-For any questions or issues, please contact Rishi Kumar at [rishik.8102001@gmail.com].
+For any questions or issues, please contact me Kumar at [rishik.8102001@gmail.com].

 ### Instructions for Customization: